 Great For: Lively holidays in a modern meets traditional resort?

 Marmaris holidays are a brilliant collision of old meets new.
 Head to buzzing Bar Street, which parties harder than any other street in Turkey - the trendy marina and beach bars here are perfect spots to sip cocktails with a view.

 There’s also a far more traditional side to this popular resort.
 It has its own castle, for one, and a charming old town with narrow streets that wind their way up towards the green hillside.
 The central square is a great gathering point, with a spectacular fountain show to entertain those lingering over a drink or food.
 There’s also a small waterpark right on the beach (Atlantis), and a bigger one nearby (Aqua Dream) for fun on the flumes.

 Great For: An authentic town, lively nights and secret beaches

-With sophisticated Bodrum Town at its heart, lined with picturesque sandy beaches, the Bodrum peninsula has something for everyone.
+With sophisticated Bodrum Town at its heart and lined with picturesque sandy beaches, the Bodrum Peninsula has something for everyone.
 Whitewashed houses stack up the hillside behind the castle of St Peter and Bodrum’s marinas and beaches, and both Bodrum and neighbouring Gumbet have great nightlife, with pubs, bars and clubs.
-It’s not all seaside sundowners and glowsticks though, there’s a quieter side to Bodrum at smaller resorts like classy Bitez and tiny Torba. if you want a day out, hiring a wooden gulet from Bodrum marina and sailing the peninsula is a great way to discover the quietest beaches, traditional villages and hidden coves.
+It’s not all seaside sundowners and glow sticks though - there’s a quieter side to Bodrum at smaller resorts like classy Bitez and tiny Torba. if you want a day out, hiring a wooden gulet from Bodrum Marina and sailing the peninsula is a great way to discover the quietest beaches, traditional villages and hidden coves.